drakejoshua/interactive-rating-component---p/README.md

 - Live Site URL: [https://drakejoshua.github.io/order-summary-component]

 ## My process
 Firstly had to mark up the whole html and then applied a stylesheet.
-Then i added some javascript as it helped insaving the user's rating.
+Then i added some javascript as it helped in saving the user's rating.

 ### Built with